Using Training Within Industry (TWI) Techniques for Rapid and Sustainable Problem Solving (1 Day Class)

 - Coach others to do all of the above

 Who Should Attend:

 This workshop is ideal for leaders, managers, process owners, and/or frontline staff in any industry dealing with a rapidly changing environment and a need for quick learning and fast improvement cycles.
-It is also ideal for people in environments whereby safety is critical and/or with strategic initiatives that require workers to learn their jobs rapidly (e.g. new products, in-sourcing, mergers, etc. ).
-TWI techniques will provide you with a simple and engaging improvement method, for getting started, and straight-forward language you can use to spread a new, more effective way of learning throughout your organization.
+It is also ideal for people in environments whereby safety is critical and/or with strategic initiatives that require workers to learn their jobs rapidly (e.g. new products, in-sourcing, mergers, etc.).
+TWI techniques will provide you with a simple and engaging improvement method for getting started, and a straight-forward language you can use to spread a new, more effective means of learning throughout your organization.